iceland in february

 What you Need to Know about Iceland in February

-• Throughout the month of February, the sun in Iceland rises sometime between 8:40 and 10am, and sets sometime between 5:14 and 6:42pm.
+• The sun in Iceland rises sometime between 8:40 and 10am, and sets sometime between 5:14 and 6:42pm.

-• The weather in February can be unpredictable; sometimes there could be icy conditions, or a snowstorm.
+• The weather can be unpredictable; sometimes there could be icy conditions, or a snowstorm.
 Depending on what kinds of activities you’re planning, you should prepare for cold and snowy weather just in case

 • If you’re renting a car, then it will already have winter tires, but its a good idea to request studded tires if they’re not already included with your rental.
 Also, a 4-wheel drive is best for this time of year.